 As deer become more common in suburban and urban areas, so do road collisions involving deer.
 Research indicates that over 74,000 deer vehicle collisions occur every year, the majority resulting in the deer's death.
-The RSPCA is the largest contributor of data to the National Deer-Vehicle Collisions Project (www.deercollisions.co.uk); a project that aims to improve driver awareness of deer and reduce deer-related collisions.
+The RSPCA is part of the Deer Aware project (www.deeraware.com); a project that aims to improve driver awareness of deer and reduce deer-related collisions.